roytang/blog/collections/webcomics/strips/dilbert/index.md

 dontinlinephotos: true
 ---

-Note: I understand that Dilbert creator Scott Adams has revealed himself to be an unhinged MAGA idiot over the past decade or so, but that doesn't change the fact that I used to enjoy his strip; a lot of the strips about working in a software company resonated with me.
+Note: I understand that Dilbert creator Scott Adams has revealed himself to be a problematic MAGA idiot over the past decade or so, but that doesn't change the fact that I used to enjoy his strip; a lot of the strips about working in a software company resonated with me.

 ---